ithaka/pharos/docs/development/conventions/creating-a-release.md

 $ git push --follow-tags
 ```

+Finally, be sure to follow the [post-release activities](#post-release-activities).

+## Post release activities

-Lastly, the `main` branch's latest changes must be merged into the `develop` branch.
+Following an automated or manual release, the latest changes of `main` must be merged into `develop`.
 It's important to do a fast-forward merge to avoid additional merge commits:

 ```shell
 $ git checkout main